Your Research Tools to Quantify Neurotransmitters

-Some researchers utilize retrodialysis to deliver a compound to the target brain tissue.
+Some researchers use retrodialysis to deliver a compound to the target brain tissue.
 This compound can be medicine, toxin, protein, etc. This reverse type of microdialysis is called retrodialysis and is done when the precise administration of a compound is necessary.
 The compound is placed in the perfusate and diffused across the membrane to the target tissue.
-For example, placing medicine in the perfusate which will diffuse across the membrane of the microdialysis probe that is implanted directly in a tumor.
-A second microdialysis probe could be placed nearby the first probe and could be collecting dialysate in response to the medication administration.
+For example, placing medicine in the perfusate will diffuse across the membrane of the microdialysis probe that is implanted directly in a tumor.
+A second microdialysis probe could be placed nearby the first probe and could collect dialysate in response to the medication administration.

 Some researchers like to do bilateral microdialysis.
-The idea is that one probe is functioning as a baseline while certain manipulations occur to the other probe.
+One probe is functioning as a baseline while certain manipulations occur to the other probe.